 Thanks for sharing that cool tradition Debbie!

 This article was posted on Monday, July 29th, 2013 at 1:55 pm and is filed under Arts and Crafts, Countries & Cultures, Etegami, Folk Lore, Games Around the World, Japan, Japanese, Languages, Predicting Weather, Seasonal, Weather.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply